 That is no small process, and it should not be.
-The rigorous nature of these steps gives the certification significant meaning so consumers can trust that the food products they buy are good for them and safer for the environment.
+The rigorous nature of these steps gives the USDA Organic certification significant meaning so consumers can trust the food products they buy.

-Fair trade is often understood as a process that guarantees local producers, such as those farmers who take care of the cocoa trees, receive fair compensation and a living wage for the work they do.
+Fair Trade is often understood as a social movement and process that guarantees local producers, such as those farmers who take care of the cocoa trees, receive fair compensation and a living wage for the work they do.
 Indeed, Fair Trade USA makes sure that is the case, in addition to ensuring those same farmers follow rigorous environmental standards that protect their own local ecosystem and the food that eventually becomes part of the consumer product range like chocolate.

-Fair Trade makes sure that farmers do not have to ruin their local environment in order to put food in their mouths.
-By ensuring both a living wage and insisting upon standards of quality, Fair Trade encourages workers to become a part of healthy, self-sustaining communities.
-The chocolate industry that seeks both organic certification and Fair Trade certification can be certain they are sourcing their ingredients from the right place.
+Fair Trade makes sure that farmers do not ruin their local environment in order to put food in their mouths.
+By ensuring both a living wage and insisting upon standards of quality, Fair Trade encourages workers to become a part of a self-sustaining community.
+The chocolate industry that seeks both organic certification and Fair Trade certification can be certain they are sourcing their cacao ingredients from the right place.

-Organic foods are great for the environment and they reduce the amount of chemicals we consume.
-If you want to indulge in a gourmet food, l highly recommend enjoying something made with organic, fair trade chocolate that will satisfy both your sweet tooth and your desire to be healthy and ethically minded.
-Your delectable dessert will be free from harmful chemicals, and it will also ensure that the growers who produced the cocoa will be fairly paid and able to sustain their livelihood.
-This comprehensive system contributes to the betterment of the food industry as a whole.
+Organic foods are great for the environment and they reduce the amount of chemicals in the environment.
+If you want to indulge in a gourmet food, l highly recommend enjoying something made with organic, fair trade chocolate that will satisfy both your sweet tooth and your desire to be environmentally and ethically minded.
+Your delectable dessert will be tasty, and it will also ensure that the growers who produced the cocoa will be fairly paid and be able to sustain their livelihood.
+This comprehensive system contributes to the betterment of the chocolate food industry as a whole.
 Buying organic and fair trade chocolate makes all of this possible.